selmaintelligence/chatgpt_memory_templates/templates/README.md

 # Overview
 This directory houses all of the markdown templates for ChatGPT's personalization memory functions.
 Below are links to all of the individual templates.
+Simply copy and paste the raw code into ChatGpt's text-prompt.

 ## Categories
 - Automation